2018ik/2018ik.github.io/_wiki/transformation.markdown

 ## Biblical Basis

 In Romans 12:2, transformation is through the renewing of the mind.
 In 2 Corinthians 3:18, believers are transformed into the image of the Son of God.
 This is the transformation of the soul, the inner being.
 Philippians 3:21 refers to the transformation or transfiguration of the body.

+Key verses:

+>But we all with unveiled face, beholding and reflecting like a mirror the glory of the Lord, are being transformed into the same image from glory to glory, even as from the Lord Spirit.

+\-2 Cor.
+3:18

 ## Steps